thanosz/l2tp-ipsec-vpn-client/README.md

 A tiny Alpine based docker image to quickly setup an L2TP over IPsec VPN client w/ PSK.

 ## Changes from ubergarm/l2tp-ipsec-vpn-client

-Removes ike= line from ipsec.conf
+1. Removes ike= line from ipsec.conf
-Adds xl2tpd logging to /var/log/xl2tpd.log
+2. Adds xl2tpd logging to /var/log/xl2tpd.log
-Adds creation of 0.0.0.0/1 route via ppp0
+3. Adds creation of 0.0.0.0/1 route via ppp0
-Adds redial options to /etc/ppp/options.l2tpd.client Removes /var/run/pluto/pluto.pid on startup
+4. Adds redial options to /etc/ppp/options.l2tpd.client
+5. Removes /var/run/pluto/pluto.pid on startup

+This works for me for vpnunlimited VPN provider

 ## Motivation
 Does your office or a client have a VPN server already setup and you